dlangheiter-tgm/syt5-gek936-datamangement-dlangheiter-mhofbauer-lmarek/README.md

-# "*Datamanagement - Synchronisation*"
+# "*Datamanagement - Synchronization*"

-## Aufgabenstellung
+## Task
-Die detaillierte [Aufgabenstellung](TASK.md) beschreibt die notwendigen Schritte zur Realisierung.
+You can find the task details under [Task Description](TASK.md) which describes the required steps for realization.

 ## Participantss
   - David Langheiter